pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/README.md

          Structure and style

-         all ui presentation and visual affects done by css
+         all ui presentation and visual affects done by css only functionality needed to....

-         only functionality needed to display data done via javascript
+          get, display and search data is done via javascript

             The user directory and modal pop up window should roughly match the provided mockups.